Last Updated March 2023

 Metrology is inextricable from quality assessment.
-But are manufacturers measuring everything they need to guarantee a zero defect production process?
+But are manufacturers measuring everything they need to guarantee a zero-defect production process?

 Manufacturers have a firm grasp on the proper composition of the adhesive or coating they need for a given application.
 What’s typically left to chance is the quality of the bond surface.
-The chemical characteristics of the top 1-5 molecular layers of a metal, polymer, composite or other substrate can be all that stands between perfect, strong adhesion that meets all performance requirements and weak, unpredictable bonds that fail intermittently.
+The chemical characteristics of the top 1-5 molecular layers of a material can be all that stands between perfect, strong adhesion that meets all performance requirements and weak, unpredictable bonds that fail intermittently.
 Those failures will ultimately lead to a high scrap rate, large amounts of R&D backtracking and rework, not to mention a loss of raw materials.

 Using Contact Angle Measurements to Predict Adhesion

 The Cost of Adhesion Failure: High Scrap Rates and Increased Downtime

 The Challenges of Process Changes in Medical Device Manufacturing